All Saints Day - more to this festival than you expect

 In the Middle Ages, poor people in the community begged for "soul cakes," and upon receiving these doughnuts, they would agree to pray for departed souls.
 This is the root of our modern day "trick-or-treat."
 The custom of masks and costumes developed to mock evil and perhaps confuse the evil spirits by dressing as one of their own.
 Some Christians visit cemeteries on Halloween, not to practice evil, but to commemorate departed relatives and friends, with picnics and the last flowers of the year.

-As mentioned above the day after All Saints day is called "All Soul's Day" a day to remember and offer prayers up on behalf of all of the faithfully departed, and so it seems many cultures during these two days share many customs, interesting.
+As mentions above the day after All Saints day is called "All Soul's Day," a day to remember and offer prayers up on behalf of all of the faithfully departed, and it seems in many cultures these two days share many customs, interesting.